bencivjan/katacoda-scenarios/fuzzing-exec-tutorial/step1.md

 ## Intending Learning Outcomes:
 1. Backround on Fuzzing as a testing technique
 2. Understanding the pros and cons of implementing Fuzzing versus standard unit testing
-3. The ability to integrate PythonFuzz testing with a Python project as a CI tool with Github actions
+3. The ability to integrate Google's Atheris Open Source Python fuzzer with a Python project
+4. How to add fuzzing to a CI workflow with Github actions

 ## Overview of what will be accomplished throughout this tutorial:

-1. Integrating PythonFuzz with a Python project
+1. Integrating Google's Atheris with a Python project
 2. Creating a GitHub repository to host project
 3. Setting up Fuzzing CI pipeline through GitHub Actions on new repo